RICHLAND PARK FOOTBALL - NBC SVG

-In Group B of the HAIROUN/KCCU/National Lotteries Authority Richland Park Nine-A-Side Football Championship, Hand in Hand beat Beefy Convenient Shop Highlanders Masters 6-4 at the Richland Park Oval, yesterday afternoon.
+In Group B of the HAIROUN/KCCU/National Lotteries Authority Richland Park Nine-A-Side Football Championship, Greggs F.C defeated Primetime 4-1 at the Richland Park Oval, yesterday afternoon.

-Two goals by Xavier Paul, and a goal each from Fego Pope, Danny Guy, Shem Dascent, and Osei Martin ensured the victory for Hand in Hand.
-The goals for Beefy Convenient Shop Highlanders Masters were converted by Anizo Lewis (3) and Jermaine Cumberbatch (1).
+Valdo Anderson scored three of the goals for Greggs F. C, while the other was converted by Osae Delpesche.
+Prime Time benefitted from an own goal scored by Greggs F. C.

-This afternoon, at 4:30, there will be an A Group match between J and D Strikers and Rasfarco, at the same venue.
+The Championship will continue tomorrow afternoon at 4:00, when there will be another Group B match between Flick Wakanda and Beefy Convenient Shop Highlanders Masters at the Richland Park Oval.

 Advertisement